bitrise-io/devcenter/_articles/reviews/getting-started-with-xamarin-apps.md

 Code signing requires different approaches for iOS and Android projects.
 We're presenting a brief overview here of code signing for both platforms.

+For the purposes of deploying your app, we recommend [creating a new workflow](/getting-started/getting-started-workflows/), based on the automatically created deploy workflow.

 #### **Android**

 For Android, you need an APK and you need to sign that APK.
 Bitrise makes that happen with the `Sign APK` Step.
 The Step requires a keystore file, a keystore password and a keystore alias.